anthonyjmartinez/netcloudapi/CONTRIBUTING.md

 and merge requests.
 That said, it is the aim of the project to provide responses to all reasonable community interactions.
 Requests that violate the project Code of Conduct are subject to immediate removal, and any other actions deemed appropriate by the project team.

-Templates are provided within the project's GitLab page for each of the following:

 ### Issues